 Let’s face it, Mr. Coffee is not known for their build quality.
 The exterior is black plastic and depending on which colour you select the front is covered with a thin veneer of brushed or painted metal.

 Many users report that brand new units need to have vinegar run through them in order to work properly.
 While some cleaning of new devices is to be expected this process seems unusually onerous for breaking in a budget espresso machine.

 The included plastic tamper is not really cut out for the job and should be replaced sooner rather than later, but this would be true of nearly any espresso machine with a plastic tamper.
-If you don’t yet have a stainless steel tamper for your coffee station, or are looking to upgrade, check out our review round-up of our favorite espresso tampers.
+If you don’t yet have a stainless steel tamper for your coffee station, or are looking to upgrade, check out our review round-up of our favourite espresso tampers.

 Do Not Buy The Mr. Coffee Cafe Barista If…

 You want to be able to consistently pull great espresso – Okay, so this seems like the baseline of coffee brewing, but if you are someone really new to the world of espresso, the Mr. Coffee Cafe Barista may be sufficient.
 It can brew decent espresso, just not every time or with every type of roast.
 If your motivation for having a home espresso machine was to brew as good or better than your nearby chain coffee shop then you’ll need to pick up a better espresso maker like the Breville Barista Express.
 Or if you’re into cappuccinos, consider some of the top picks in this post instead.

 The Gaggia Classic Pro, while significantly more expensive, offers industry-grade consistency and control.
 Learn more by reading our comprehensive review.